-- 1) missing Project Confirmation Letter, in case it is not submitted or it is not submitted in accordance with the requirements set in section 5.1 "Application requirements" of the Programme Manual. - 2) Missing Lead Partner / Project Partner Statement. - 3) In the case, during the assessment stage information for completing verification of organization's compliance with the eligibility requirements set out in section 4.2 "Project partnership" of the Programme Manual is needed, related documents (statutes, establishment documents, information on the shares of stakeholders or other equivalent documents necessary for establishing the status of the applicant) can be requested. - 4) for NGO that is LP missing or incorrect documents specified under point 4 of the Table No. 3. - 5) Any missing or incorrect documentation stated under point 7 and 8 of the Table No. 3 with relation to the investments in infrastructure with planned corresponding costs under CC6.
+- 1) Project Confirmation Letter, in case it is not submitted or it is not submitted in accordance with the requirements set in section 5.1 "Application requirements" of the Programme Manual.
+The LP will be asked to submit it.
+However, the e-signature time stamp must be within period of time from the opening till the closing time of the call. - 2) Lead Partner / Project Partner Statement. - 3) In the case, during the assessment stage information for completing verification of organization's compliance with the eligibility requirements set out in section 4.2 "Project partnership" of the Programme Manual is needed, related documents (statutes, establishment documents, information on the shares of stakeholders or other equivalent documents necessary for establishing the status of the applicant) can be requested. - 4) For NGO that is LP documents specified under point 4 of the Table No. 2. - 5) Any documentation stated under point 7 of the Table No. 2 with relation to the investments in infrastructure with planned corresponding costs under CC6.
+The last issue date of these documents must be not later than the last day of the closing date of the call!